Hey heads up: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 If you’d like to travel back in time and see each week’s progress:

 These last 6 weeks flew by and I am so happy with how much we accomplished.
-I can’t stop smiling at the fireplace I built with my dad – it’s the focal point in our the bedroom and I love it.
+I can’t stop smiling at the fireplace I built with my dad – it’s the focal point in our bedroom and I love it.
 And upgrading to the most beautiful king size white oak bed has been amazing.
 Ok, let’s take a quick look at where we started and then I promise we’ll get to the good stuff!

-The Master Bedroom Before
+The Main Bedroom Before

 6 weeks ago our bedroom was cute but under-furnished.
 We had a queen size bed paired with mismatched lamps and nightstands and art hung just a little too high.
 The fluffy shag rug was great underfoot but not easy to keep clean.
 Our Dyson had trouble handling it and our new Roomba, Clementine, wouldn’t even try it.

 The room had already come a long way from what it looked like in the listing photos and from when we moved in.
 We had the floors refinished, removed a chair rail, and painted the walls Benjamin Moore’s Simply White in matte.
-Our master bedroom was also much improved by switching out a frilly chandelier for the Cedar & Moss Conifer Flush Mount from Rejuvenation.
+Our main bedroom was also much improved by switching out a frilly chandelier for the Cedar & Moss Conifer Flush Mount from Rejuvenation.

 This was the view looking into the room.
 I had a small 3 drawer mid century dresser that I still love and haven’t been able to part with.
 The dresser and mirror combo is nice and all but I couldn’t help but wonder, what if it was a fireplace instead?

-The New Modern Traditional Master Bedroom
+The New Modern Traditional Main Bedroom

 This view!
 I love it so much.
 I’ve always dreamed of having a fireplace in my bedroom so my big project this season was building one!
 I designed a fireplace surround that was a modern nod to the craftsman and Tudor style of our home.
 My dad and I spent about half the challenge building the fireplace on weekends (plus some weekdays my dad gave up to work on this solo because he’s the best).
 I picked a pale blue irregular tile with a crackle finish that mimics the original tile in our blush bathroom.
 The fireplace is painted the same color as the walls, Benjamin Moore’s Simply White, in a satin finish rather than matte.